501st-alpha1/me/README.md

 # About Me
 This is a landing page for my GitHub profile, to help you navigate my repos.

-# Contributing
-If you see a missing repo, feel free to [open an issue](https://github.com/501st-alpha1/me/issues/new), or if you can guess where the repo should be, [open a pull request](https://github.com/501st-alpha1/me/pulls/new).

 # Repos

 ## My Projects